Grizozi/Pairs-Trading/README.md

 This forms a base for developing and testing various pairs trading models using real-world or simulated price series.

+**Note:** The current implementation is intentionally simplified and may suffer from overfitting and look-ahead bias.
+These issues are known and will be addressed in future iterations as part of the learning and development process.

 ## 🧠 Learning Goals

 - Understand the intuition and mathematics behind pairs trading